Benali-Samar/Optical-Character-Recognition/README.md

-An Optical Character Recognition is a software that can recognize characters from an image  it is widely used in robotics and implemented in Google lenses app!
+An Optical Character Recognition is a software that can recognize characters from an image  it is widely used in robotics and implemented in Google lens app!

   #An OCR contain three parts: